LockTech/cerberus/README.md

 An identity represents an indavidual in an organization, and each identity can only be a member of a single organization.

 An organization's first identity is created when one of its members `signs up`.
-This process will also assign Cerberus' "administrator" permission, granting the identity full access to the management of their organization's members.
-The process is completed when the member `confirms` their identity by clicking a link sent in a confirmation e-mail.
-Once clicked, the member can set their identity's password to gain access to the platform.

-> **Warning**: The nature of the "administrator" permission and its implications to the system as a whole, other applications included, means that it can be used
-> as a tool to inadvertently provide access to other application's features.
->
-> In other words, an administrator of Cerberus is an administrator of all applications which rely upon its functionality; the two are, by design, tightly coupled to one another.
+This will send them a confirmation e-mail.
+After clicking it an navigating back to the Cerberus application, the user will complete signing up; this will include naming the organization and creating the default, Administrator role and setting its permissions.

 Other members of the organization can be `invited` by an administrator.
-These identities will have zero permissions, and will need to go through a similar confirmation step as described above.
+These identities will have no permissions, and will need to go through a similar confirmation step as described above.

-Administrators may also use Cerberus to manage their identities.
-This includes:
+Administrators may also use Cerberus to manage invited members:
 * Updating an identity's details, such as its: name, e-mail, and initiating the password-reset process.
 * Removing an identity from the administrator's organization.
 * Adjusting an identity's permissions.